Belden Fill Ratio Calculator

 Symbol Meaning Common units

-ID Conduit inner diameter in, mm
+ID Conduit inner diameter (input) in, mm

 Troubleshooting